mspnp/azure-databricks-streaming-analytics/README.md

     > Note: Alternately, use your Java IDE to import the Maven project file named **pom.xml** located in the **azure** directory.
 Perform a clean build.

-1. The outputs of the build are files named **azure-databricks-monitoring-0.9.jar** in the **./azure-databricks-monitoring/target** directory and **azure-databricks-job-1.0-SNAPSHOT.jar** in the **./AzureDataBricksJob/target** directory.
+1. The outputs of the build is a file named **azure-databricks-job-1.0-SNAPSHOT.jar** in the **./AzureDataBricksJob/target** directory.

-### Configure custom logging for the Databricks job

-1. Copy the **azure-databricks-monitoring-0.9.jar** file to the Databricks file system by entering the following command in the **Databricks CLI**:

-    ```bash
-    databricks fs cp --overwrite azure-databricks-monitoring/target/azure-databricks-monitoring-0.9.jar dbfs:/azure-databricks-job/
-    ```

-2. Copy the custom logging properties from \azure\azure-databricks-monitoring\scripts\metrics.properties to the Databricks file system by entering the following command:

-    ```bash
-    databricks fs cp --overwrite azure-databricks-monitoring/scripts/metrics.properties dbfs:/azure-databricks-job/
-    ```

-3. While you haven't yet decided on a name for your Databricks cluster, select one now.
-You'll enter the name below in the Databricks file system path for your cluster.
-Copy the initialization script from azure\azure-databricks-monitoring\scripts\spark.metrics to the Databricks file system by entering the following command:

-    ```bash
-    databricks fs cp --overwrite azure-databricks-monitoring/scripts/spark-metrics.sh dbfs:/databricks/init/<cluster-name>/spark-metrics.sh
-    ```

 ### Create a Databricks cluster